cgkineo/babel-plugin-transform-amd-to-es6/README.md

 ## Usage

 1. You will need to rework your module ids so that they match up to filenames.
-Things like requirejs path, shim and map directives need to be worked out on a per-project basis.
+Things like requirejs's path, shim and map directives need to be resolved on a per-project basis.
-This can be done in your bundler by overriding module resolution.
+Module bundlers provide module resolution override interfaces.
-2. To register ES6 modules with requirejs client-side, you need to specify a function to be called by the ES6 code to define its `export default` as an require module.
-Default function name is `__AMD`:
+2. To register ES6 modules with requirejs client-side, you need to specify a function to be called by the ES6 code to define its `export default` as an requirejs module.
+The default function name is `__AMD`.
+You need to include some code like this to make it work client-side:
 ```js
 // Allow ES export default to be exported as amd modules
 window.__AMD = function(id, value) {